 While they are tiny, the Pomeranian has a huge personality that makes up for their small size.
 They can be willful and territorial, but proper training and socialization will keep them on their best behavior.

 The fearless Schnauzer is a friendly, intelligent, and loyal companion.
-It comes in three types; each considered its own breed: the miniature, the standard, and the giant.
+It comes in three types; each considered its own breed: the Miniature Schnauzer, the Standard Schnauzer, and the Giant Schnauzer.

 They also work great for allergy sufferers.